sagemath/trac_to_gh/Issue 9682.md

 # Issue 9682: fix a bug in message error in perfect mathings

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9682

 Original creator: vferay